By Kendra Lee

 What is Bad SEO?

-Now that you know how important SEO is as a lead generation strategy, consider how you determine if your SEO is good or bad because frankly, bad SEO is as good as a phonebook: worthless for leads.
+Now that you know how important SEO is as a lead generation strategy, consider how you determine if your SEO is good or bad because frankly, if it’s bad, it is as good as a phonebook: worthless for leads.

 There are over 200 search triggers that fall into two categories that Google looks at when deciding who to rank in a search and in which position.
 The two categories are On-Page SEO and Off-Page SEO.